aruba/aruba-ansible-modules/module_documentation/aruba_clearpass/arubaclearpass_config.md

         description: Payload data for the mentioned API endpoint
         type: dict
         required: true
+    validate_certs:
+        description: Validate server cert if this option is set to True.
+Default option is False
+        type: bool
+        required: false
+    client_cert:
+        description: Optionally provide path to the client cert file.
+        type: string
+        required: false
+    client_key:
+        description: If the client cert file is provided without the key in it, use this parameter.
+        type: string
+        required: false

 ##### EXAMPLES
 ```YAML
     - name: Add a Device